 The NSPCC called it "an awful tragedy".

-Oxfordshire County Council expressed its sorrow, calling it "a tragic set of circumstances".'Missed opportunity'
+Oxfordshire County Council expressed its sorrow, calling it "a tragic set of circumstances".

 The report showed eight different agencies, including the county council, the former Oxfordshire Primary Care Trust and Thames Valley Police, had an involvement with Child Y and his family.

 It concluded there was a "missed opportunity" to address the child's circumstances.

 The serious case review found an anonymous tip-off was received in June 2010 by social services over the boy's condition.